 Stage 4: Spraying

-Due to the nature of PPG Selemix, the spray application has to be timed perfectly in order to get the finish that Citreon expected.
+Due to the nature of PPG Selemix, the spray application has to be timed perfectly to get the finish that Citroen expected.
 PPG Selemix is a 2K paint which means as soon as the base and the harder are mixed together it starts chemically drying.
-On top of this, we were operating in the peak of summer.
-In very warm conditions like this, once the paint hits the substrate it can dry almost instantly and leave a finish that is patchy.
-For these reasons we had to complete the spray process before the sun was at its highest in the morning.
+On top of this, we were operating at the peak of summer.
+In very warm conditions like this, once the paint hits the substrate it can dry almost instantly and leave a patchy finish.
+For these reasons, we had to complete the spray process before the sun was at its highest in the morning.

 The spray equipment used was an air assist gun.
 This works the same as an airless gun but with the added feature of introducing a steady flow of compressed air over the exiting paint.
 This means that the finish is closer to car body level with the benefit of being having a large throughput of paint to cover large areas.
 This system is ideal for flat panel cladding.